phenogit/phenogit.github.io/kit-korner-notes.markdown

-    UDCA including discards except for trick 1 where it is standard signals Smith echo, high means he likes the opening lead and low means he doesn't In middle of hand, T/9 show 0 or 2 higher; other spot card leads are generally attitude If giving count, first played card is upside-down count, if not it is standard count
+    UDCA including discards except for trick 1 where it is standard signals Smith echo, high means he likes the opening lead and low means he doesn't In middle of hand, T/9 show 0 or 2 higher; other spot card leads are generally attitude In the middle of the hand, K asks for upside down count, other honors as for upside down attitude If giving count, first played card is upside-down count, if not it is standard count

 ##### Opening Leads